voxpupuli/beaker/README.md

     vm_dir: "/Directory/containing/my/.VMX/files"
     vmrun_bin: "/Applications/VMware Fusion.app/Contents/Library/vmrun"

-You can then use the following arguments to Systest:
+You can then use the following arguments in the node configuration:
-- `--hypervisor fusion` tells us to enable this feature.
+- `hypervisor : fusion` tells us to enable this feature for this host.
 This is required.
-- `--snapshot <name>`, where <name> is the snapshot name to revert to.
-This applies across *all* VMs, so it only makes sense if you want to use the same snapshot name for all VMs.
-This is optional.
+- `snapshot : <name>`, where <name> is the snapshot name to revert to.
+This is required.

-We'll try and match up the hostname (from your configuration file) with a VM of the same name.
+We'll try and match up the hostname with a VM of the same name.
 Note that the VM is expected to be pre-configured for running acceptance tests; it should have all the right prerequisite libraries, password-less SSH access for root, etc.

 There are a few additional options available in your configuration file.
 Each host section can now use: